-Fig. 5.125 shows the number of timesteps for ATHLET 3.3 simulations with omp and serial executables and different operating systems indicating identical results.
+Fig. 5.126 shows the number of timesteps for ATHLET 3.4 simulations with omp and serial executables and different operating systems indicating identical results.

-Fig. 5.125 Number of timesteps for the EASY4 simulation with ATHLET 3.3
+Fig. 5.126 Number of timesteps for the EASY4 simulation with ATHLET 3.4

-Using the coupled version of ATHLET/COCOSYS similar results can be found for the different versions of AC2 as shown exemplarily for the drywell vessel pressure in Fig. 5.126.
-Notably, there is good agreement between the experiment and AC2 2021.1, AC2 2021 and AC2 2019.
-The number of ATHLET timesteps in Fig. 5.127 indicate, that the simulation of the experiment lasts longer in 2021 and 2021.1 than with the old version of 2019 and that Linux and Windows 10 versions lead to the identical results.
-The underlying reason for the large differences in the number of time steps between 2019 and the other versions that is unknown so far.
-Data in both figures for AC2 2021.1 was obtained by using the so-called plugin coupling method.
-Similar results can be achieved by using the driver coupling which differ only slightly when compared to the plugin coupling method (see Fig. 5.128 exemplarily).
+Using the coupled version of ATHLET/COCOSYS similar results can be found for the different versions of AC2 as shown exemplarily for the drywell vessel pressure in Fig. 5.127.
+Notably, there is good agreement between the experiment and AC2 2023, AC2 2021.1.
+The number of ATHLET timesteps in Fig. 5.128 indicate, that the simulation of the experiment lasts longer in the old version than with the new version of 2023 and that Linux and Windows 10 versions lead to the identical results.
+Data in both figures for AC2 2021.1 was obtained by using the so-called driver coupling method.
+Since the plugin method is not available anymore in AC2 2023, no additional comparison between both types was performed.

-Fig. 5.126 Simulation results EASY-4 using coupled version of ATHLET/COCOSYS, pressure drywell vessel
+Fig. 5.127 Simulation results EASY-4 using coupled version of ATHLET/COCOSYS, pressure drywell vessel

-Fig. 5.127 Simulation results EASY-4 using coupled version of ATHLET/COCOSYS, number of timesteps
+Fig. 5.128 Simulation results EASY-4 using coupled version of ATHLET/COCOSYS, number of timesteps